BioforestChain/dweb_browser-docs/src/en/plaoc/plugin/status-bar/set-state-by-key.md

 ---
 title: StatusBarPlugin.setStateByKey()
 category:
   - Plugin
 tag:
   - StatusBarPlugin
   - setStateByKey
 ---

-Set the value of a property of the system status bar status
+Set the value of a state property in the system status bar

 ```js
 StatusBarPlugin.setStateByKey(key, value)
 ```

-## parameters
+## Parameters

   - key

-    String, the name of the state property to be set The list of valid attributes includes: `[overlay, visible, color, style]`
+    String, the name of the state property to set Valid properties include: `[overlay, visible, color, style]`

   - value

-    The value of the state property that needs to be set;
+    The value to set for the state property;
-    The legal attribute name range refers to the value of [StatusBarPlugin.state](./index.md) attribute;；
+    Valid values range refer to [StatusBarPlugin.state](./index.md) property value;

-## return value
+## Return Value

-  Return a Promise object, resolve fulfill null;
+  - A Promise object that resolves to null

 ## Example
 ```js